aiven/terraform-provider-aiven/docs/resources/pg.md

 Optional:

 - `pg` (Boolean) Allow clients to connect to pg with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.
 - `pgbouncer` (Boolean) Allow clients to connect to pgbouncer with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.
 - `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.

 <a id="nestedblock--pg_user_config--privatelink_access"></a>